-For the purposes of this Plan, imported water is water from the SWP, delivered to Southern California from Northern California.
+For the purposes of this Plan, imported water is primarily water from the SWP, delivered to Southern California from Northern California.
 State Water is obtained by Calleguas from the Metropolitan Water District of Southern California (MWD) for delivery to retail purveyors serving the southern and eastern portions of the County.
-This includes water needs of the Cities of Thousand Oaks, Simi Valley, Moorpark, Camarillo, Port Hueneme, and Oxnard and other agricultural entities in the region.
+This includes water needs of the Cities of Thousand Oaks, Simi Valley, Moorpark, Camarillo, Port Hueneme, and Oxnard, neighboring unincorporated areas, and a small portion of agricultural entities in the region.
 In recent years imported water amounted to about 25 percent of the water utilized in the County.
 However, because water-quality challenges require imported water to blend with local groundwater supplies, closer to 75 percent of the County's population relies on imported water for parts of its supply.